-It is not that the falls are unavoidable during pregnancy.
-However, there are many reasons why pregnancy may make you lose the balance:
+While falls are avoidable during pregnancy, there are certain factors during pregnancy that may make you lose the balance.

-Relaxin hormones, which help you relax the joints and ligaments, also affect your movement and walk.
+- Pregnancy hormone relaxin: Relaxin hormone, which helps relax the joints and ligaments, may also affect your movement, gait, and walk.
 This hormone eventually enables the tissues of the pelvis and cervix to stretch during labor, thus making it easier for you to push the baby (2).
-These loose joints can cause instability in your feet, making you vulnerable to fall.
+These loose joints might make your feet unstable, making you vulnerable to fall.

-4. Swelling of feet makes your steps clumsy and feet a little nub.
-You would not feel the steps as clearly as you were doing it earlier.
+- The swelling of feet might make your steps clumsy and feet a little numb.
+As a result, you may not feel the steps as clearly as you did before pregnancy and are prone to falling.

-5. Pregnancy will make you uncomfortable, exhausted and overwhelmed, all of which can put you at the risk of a fall.
+- Pregnancy could make you uncomfortable, exhausted, and overwhelmed, all of which may put you at the risk of a fall.

 As long as you are not severely hurt during a fall, it is unlikely for your baby to experience an injury.
 It is because your fetus is well protected by:

-- Amniotic sac and its fluid, which gives a cushioning effect (3)
+- The amniotic sac and its fluid, which gives a cushioning effect inside (3)

 - Thick and muscular uterus

 All the above structures, together, are likely to minimize the movement of your baby within the womb and could reduce the risks of injury due to minor accidents.
 If the fall is major and causes you a severe injury, then it is likely that your baby is also affected.